broughtj/Fin5330/Spring2021/Syllabus/FIN5330-Syllabus.md

 theory for the method as well as the necessary mathematical, statistical, algorithmic, and computational tools and techniques that will support its implementation for your projects.

 The mode of the course is applied data analysis rather than theoretical econometrics.
-The focus is on becoming facile at implementing data analysis techniques for professional applications rather than on conducting proofs of theory for academic research.
+The focus is on becoming facile with implementing data analysis techniques for professional applications rather than on conducting proofs of theory for academic research.
 Foundational theory will be presented as necessary, but even then the focus will be on developing deep intuition and understanding more than mastering abstract mathematical techniques.